 First software release will be followed by the releases of next versions of the product.
 It is the final stage of development that can be also followed by maintenance and support.

 Each of the stages of SDLC life cycle depends on the model of software development a company chooses.
 Let’s figure out what are the main methodologies that could be used in development.

 A team chooses a certain set of tools and methodologies for design, development, testing, and management processes.
 It depends on the goals that stand before the team and the objectives of a product to be built.
-Here are the most popular software development models used by the experienced teams:
+Here are the most popular software development models the experienced teams use:

-V model is much similar to waterfall with the slight difference – testing takes place simultaneously with development process.
+#2 – V model is much similar to the waterfall with a slight difference – testing takes place simultaneously with the development process.

-Incremental model is divided into builds.
+#3 – Incremental model is divided into builds.
 It means that the product is built with separate blocks/parts.
-In other words, the product is built as a puzzle.
+In other words, the product is built like a puzzle.

-Rapid Application Development is another model that is used by IT companies where a project development is divided among small teams who work simultaneously.
+#4 – Rapid Application Development is another model that IT companies use.
+Here, the project development is divided among small teams who work simultaneously.